ClassiCube/ClassiCube/readme.md

 # Compiling

-*Note: The various instructions below automatically compile ClassiCube with the recommended defaults for the platform. <br>
+*Note: The instructions below automatically compile ClassiCube with the recommended defaults for the platform. <br>
 If you (not recommended) want to override the defaults (e.g. to compile OpenGL build on Windows), see [here](doc/overriding-defaults.md) for details.*

 ## Compiling - Windows

 ##### Using Visual Studio
-Open ClassiCube.sln *(File -> Open -> Project/Solution)* and compile it *(Build -> Build Solution)*.
+1. Open ClassiCube.sln *(File -> Open -> Project/Solution)*
+2. Compile/Build it *(Build -> Build Solution)*.

 If you get a `The Windows SDK version 5.1 was not found` compilation error, [see here for how to fix](doc/compile-fixes.md#visual-studio-unsupported-platform-toolset)

 ##### Using Visual Studio (command line)
 1. Use 'Developer Tools for Visual Studio' from Start Menu
 2. Navigate to the directory with ClassiCube's source code
-3. Enter `cl.exe *.c /link user32.lib gdi32.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:ClassiCube.exe`
+3. Run `cl.exe *.c /link user32.lib gdi32.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:ClassiCube.exe`

 ##### Using MinGW-w64
-I am assuming you used the installer from https://sourceforge.net/projects/mingw-w64/
+Assuming that you used the installer from https://sourceforge.net/projects/mingw-w64/ :
 1. Install MinGW-W64
 2. Use either *Run Terminal* from Start Menu or run *mingw-w64.bat* in the installation folder
 3. Navigate to the directory with ClassiCube's source code
-4. Enter `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm`
+4. Run `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm`

 ##### Using MinGW
-I am assuming you used the installer from https://osdn.net/projects/mingw/
+Assuming that you used the installer from https://osdn.net/projects/mingw/ :
 1. Install MinGW.
 You need mingw32-base-bin and msys-base-bin packages.
 2. Run *msys.bat* in the *C:\MinGW\msys\1.0* folder.
 2. Navigate to the directory with ClassiCube's source code
-4. Enter `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm`
+4. Run `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm`

 ##### Using TCC (Tiny C Compiler)
 Setting up TCC: